Current Sunday Services

 Rev. Marcia McCartney’s passion is supporting humanity in rediscovering the part each of us plays in our Divine Oneness.
 For over 30 years, she has been a spiritual midwife for people who desire to deepen and expand their experience of life with the Infinite Creative Spirit within.
 As a Unity Minister, she has encouraged the practice of Spiritual Truth taught by the great mystical traditions.
 She has served as senior minister of three Unity ministries in Chicago, Gainesville and Citrus County, Florida.
 She became a Licensed Unity Teacher in 1992 and an Ordained Unity Minister in 1999.
 As an Agent of Conscious Evolution, Attitudinal Healing and Sage-ing International facilitator she created an alternative ministry based on healing play, laughter and creativity: The Planetary Play Project (www.planetaryplayproject.org).
 Rev McCartney currently lives in Crystal River with fur babies Joey and Sophie.

-Topic: Embracing the Shadow
+Topic: On the Edge

-Speaker – Pam Ricker
+Speaker – Amira Sims

 Biography: